JILLCHRISTMAN.BSKY.SOCIAL

 A graduate of the Robert D. Clark Honors College at the University of Oregon and the MFA program at the University of Alabama, Jill has worked as a cook at a kayak school on the Rogue River in southern Oregon, programmed pixelated birdies to flap in circles as a research assistant in a cognitive psychology lab in Eugene, traveled the Alabama backroads to count potted meats for the USDA, and somewhat more recently, served on the board of the Association of Writers and Writing Programs (AWP) and taught creative nonfiction writing in Ashland University’s low-residency MFA program.
 She was born during the summer of love in the now defunct Miami Baby Hospital while her older brother watched the largest crocodile in captivity—Cookie—swallow live chickens at the also obsolete Serpentarium.

-She lives with her husband, poet Mark Neely, and their two cross-genre teenagers in Muncie, Indiana.
+She lives with her family in Muncie, Indiana.

 Shorter bio for event promotion:

-Jill Christman is the author of If This Were Fiction: A Love Story in Essays and two memoirs, Darkroom: A Family Exposure and Borrowed Babies: Apprenticing for Motherhood.
-She is a professor in the Creative Writing Program at Ball State University, a senior editor of River Teeth: A Journal of Nonfiction Narrative, and executive producer for the podcast Indelible: Campus Sexual Violence.
+Jill Christman is the author of If This Were Fiction: A Love Story in Essays, Darkroom: A Family Exposure, Borrowed Babies: Apprenticing for Motherhood, and the forthcoming memoir The Heart Folds Early (releasing March 1, 2026).
+She is a professor in the Creative Writing Program at Ball State University where she serves as editor of River Teeth: A Journal of Nonfiction Narrative and Beautiful Things.

 Teaching, Editing, & Activism